Nike quarterly revenue beats estimates; shares jump 5%

-(Reuters) - Nike Inc (NKE.N) reported first-quarter revenue that beat Wall Street estimates on Tuesday, benefiting from its strategy to sell sneakers and apparel directly to its consumers.
+Sept 24 (Reuters) - Nike Inc reported first-quarter revenue that beat Wall Street estimates on Tuesday, benefiting from its strategy to sell sneakers and apparel directly to its consumers.

 Net income for the world’s largest sportswear maker rose to $1.37 billion, or 86 cents per share, in the first quarter ended Aug.
 31, from $1.09 billion, or 67 cents per share, a year earlier.